 Although a panic attack may feel really disturbing at the time, the good news is that they are not life threatening.
 In fact, the panic attack ‘feelings’ are a result of an increased flow of adrenalin and cortisol surging throughout the body.

-Whilst an occasional high level ‘shot’ of adrenalin and cortisol is not in itself a bad thing, because it’s main function is to give you the extra burst of energy needed to deal with a difficult and challenging situation.
+Whilst an occasional high level ‘shot’ of adrenaline and cortisol is not in itself a bad thing, because it’s main function is to give you the extra burst of energy needed to deal with a difficult and challenging situation.
 It’s actually a part of your natural ‘fight or flight’ survival mechanism.
 However, when these high levels are sustained, then this life saving mechanism can become potentially damaging.

-Adrenalin and cortisol have the following effects upon your body:
+Adrenaline and cortisol have the following effects upon your body:

 - Your muscles tense up.

 - Your breathing becomes faster to take in more oxygen; muscles need oxygen to help them transform sugar into energy.

 - Your heart pumps harder to get blood to where it’s needed.

 - Blood is diverted to the muscles, away from areas that don’t need it, so you become pale.